Assertores/Assertores.github.io/README.md

     <td><Img src="res/Hammerjaeger.png" width="350"></td>
   <td><p><h3>Hammerjaeger</h3></p>
 <p></p>
-<p>This game was creaded as a first semester project on the Games Academy</p>
+<p>This game was created as a first semester project at the Games Academy</p>
 <p></p>
 <p>The world has changed...</p>
 <p>Instead of rats and mice, robots invade our homes.
 A former exterminator rises to be the hero to save humanity from destruction.
 His name is Hammerjaeger and with his mighty hammer he is the only one capable to put an end to the robot terror!</p>